 - Prince Jacaerys announced (with the prompting of Mushroom, if his Testimony is to be believed) that any man or woman who could ride one of these dragons would be ennobled.

 - Even on Dragonstone, long Queen Rhaenyra’s seat and stronghold, they found many who misliked the queen for reasons both good and ill.
 Some grieved for brothers, sons, and fathers slain during the Sowing or…

 * * *

 As I reread what I wrote back then, I can see that there is a lot more to this and it is not limited to the Greyjoys.
-Both Daenerys and Euron share the use of traditional signs in the representation of both beings creature of the Leviathan.
+Both Daenerys and Euron share the use of traditional signs in the representation of both being creatures of the Leviathan.
 And maybe this idea of being a “reaver” will come in to play here?
-Feel free to speculate the hell out of it.
+Feel free to speculate the hell out of it in comments below.